MORMON BOY

 The world premiere was in Salt Lake Ctiy and became a sold-out sensation.

-Wecome to Steven Heard Fales' "Mormon Boy Experience" where you will find all things "Mormon Boy" and so much more.
+Welcome to Steven Heard Fales' "Mormon Boy Experience" where you will find all things "Mormon Boy" and so much more.
 Because it's not just about being Mormon.
 It's a human thing . . .

 It all started with the world premiere of Fales' groundbreaking Confessions of a Mormon Boy in Salt Lake City, Utah in 2001.
 Since that initial sold-out run, his award-winning autobiographical solo play has played Off-Broadway, across the country, and around the world—becoming a celebrated one-man phenomenon and truth-telling movement.
 Ahead of its time, Mormon Boy is now just in time with its universal themes, contemporary relevance, humor, and generosity of spirit.